-In addition to the Euclidean zones that are applied via the Sectional Map Amendment (SMA) process, this Plan recommends floating

-CRT zones for the JCC property and properties within the Nicholson Court and Randolph Hills Shopping Center areas.
+In addition to the Euclidean zones that are applied via the Sectional Map Amendment (SMA) process, this Plan recommends floating CRT zones for the JCC property and properties within the Nicholson Court and Randolph Hills Shopping Center areas.
 The recommended floating zones permit future redevelopment of these properties at the initiative of the property owner.

-An industrial mixed-use zone is recommended for Light Industrial (IL) zoned properties primarily east of the CSX tracks and at Nicholson Court.
-The Plan's objective of preserving the existing light industrial uses in the area east of the tracks while providing flexibility to create some residential use on upper floors will be implemented through the new overlay zone.
-This overlay zone will be similar in concept to the existing Twinbrook Overlay Zone, but it will be more expansive in its residential potential, and will be implemented through a zoning text amendment to the Zoning Ordinance.
+An industrial mixed-use overlay zone is recommended for Light Industrial (IL) zoned properties in the Randolph Hills Shopping Center area.
+The Plan's objective of preserving the existing light industrial uses in the area east of the tracks while providing flexibility to create some residential use will be implemented through the new overlay zone.
+This overlay zone will be implemented through a zoning text amendment to the Zoning Ordinance.